Felicia 'Fever' Cortez

 What's in the Closet?

 Felicia expressed during that ambush in 2004.
 It's how she and most of her unit survived.
 When her patrol was ambushed in 2004, the explosion which killed her driver also hurled her into rock, breaking her back.
 She went down hard, in shock, but still conscious.
 She watched as her unit took fire from all sides, and the inevitable outcome she saw filled her with desperate fear.
-That’s when she felt it.
+That's when she felt it.
 Scientists call it Expression Surge.
-The node in a Delta’s brain goes active under the right combination of stressing factors, and the initial rush of power creates an nearly uncontrollable surge of energy through the Delta.
+The node in a Delta's brain goes active under the right combination of stressing factors, and the initial rush of power creates an nearly uncontrollable surge of energy through the Delta, directed by the subconscious.

 In moments, Felicia was up, taking fire from multiple directions.
 Screaming, she rushed toward the burning remains of her patrol's vehicle.
 As she reached it, her hands reached for the fire of their own accord.
 As stunned insurgents and her own men watched, she somehow drew the flames from the wreckage, and... into her.
 She screamed again as the fire filled her with strength.
 Then she grabbed the Humvee and threw it at a unit of insurgents.

 It was over in seconds.
 The attacking insurgents broke and ran.
 Felicia chased them, but slowed as her surge ended, leaving her suddenly winded.
 She staggered back to her men, already radioing for evac.
 This was early days of the Delta age, and the men looked at her like she was some sort of...
 God.
 Felicia liked it.